rentpath/clj-dotenv/README.md

 # dotenv.core

-A Clojure library designed to impliment the functionality of the dotenv RubyGem on the JVM
+A Clojure library designed to impliment the functionality of the dotenv RubyGem on the JVM.

 ## Usage

+In project.clj :dependencies

+    [org.clojars.jackmorrill/dotenv "0.1.0"]

+In your application ns macro

+    (:require [dotenv.core :as dotenv])

+In you application program

+    (dotenv/load-env)  ;; Filename defaults to ".env"

+    (dotenv/load-env ".env.test")

-Add your application configuration to your .env file in the root of your project:
+Add your application configuration to your .env file in the root of your project.

     S3_BUCKET=YOURS3BUCKET
     SECRET_KEY = "YOURSECRETKEYGOESHERE"